MakeSchool-Tutorials/Makestagram-Swift-V3/Q20-Building-The-Timeline/content.md

         }
     }

-Let's go over our steps in detail:
+Notice the multi-location update to all of our follower's timelines.
+Let's go over these steps in detail:

 1. We create references to the important locations that we're planning to write data.
 2. Use our class method to get an array of all of our follower UIDs